By now, your bar company’s lectures are over or coming to an end very soon. That often leaves bar studiers uncertain about next steps.

 In terms of practice, you want to simulate exam-like conditions as much as you can.
 It means paying attention to your timing.

 That said, if you are doing your regular daily practice and come across an issue in an essay that you can spot, but for which the full rule hasn’t stuck yet, it’s still ok to look up the rule.
 You want to practice with the correct rule so that you don’t end up memorizing the incomplete or incorrect rule you put down in the haste of a practice essay.
 You are still in learning mode.
 Every piece of practice you do will help you learn something that you can use on exam day.
 You are not in exam mode until exam day.

 Make a schedule for yourself for this final period so that you know what you need to do every day.
 You want to give yourself time to go through every subject at least twice, and preferably more than twice.
+That means you should work on memorizing 2-3 subjects per day.
 Even if you don’t feel like you have fully mastered a subject, you need to keep moving.
 Don’t wait to move on until you have mastered a subject.
 You will never feel that you have mastered everything.
 That is ok.
 Spaced repetition is a theory of memorization that posits that revisiting material often, with intervals of time in between, is the best way to improve recall.
-P

 Don’t forget to build in time to take care of yourself.
 Eating, sleeping, exercise, and fun, are just as integral to a study plan as memorization and practice questions.
 You need to be in good shape for exam day.